djandyr/docuware-autostore/README.md

     Store Dialog GUID.
 Store dialog maybe required if intelligent indexes are not pre-filled when transferring to file cabinet

-* __autoStore.intellixTrust__

-   List of allowed [intellix trusts](https://developer.docuware.com/dotNet_API_Reference/PlatformServerClient/DocuWare.Platform.ServerClient.IntellixTrust.html).
-A source document will be only be stored if `Document.IntellixTrust` property is included in allowed list.
-If configration array is omitted only "Green" is allowed by default.

 * __autoStore.filters__

    Filter source documents with boolean matching glob patterns using wildcards (*, ? and !).
 Each filter accepts the following parameters: